☰ Menu

 Does Not Exist Yes (nothing) Category does not exist

-Note: Use Not Equals combined with Exists to find records that have a value but it’s not a specific option.
-For example, Status not equals “Closed” AND Status exists will show everything that isn’t closed but has a status set.
+Note: Combine Not Equals with Exists to find records that have a value set, but not a specific one.
+For example: Status not equals “Closed” AND Status exists — this shows every record that has a status, as long as it isn’t Closed.

 Checkbox